 The Community Centered Health Home Model recognizes there are multiple factors that affect a person's health.
-Partnering with the Houston Independent School District, Houston Parks and Recreation Department and Avenue CDC, Memorial Hermann has enabled the activation of a community park with soccer for success, walking groups, safety audits and sidewalk construction, creating "The Walk to Clark Park."
+Partnering with the Houston Independent School District, Houston Parks and Recreation Department and Avenue CDC, Memorial Hermann has enabled the activation of a community park with physical activity opportunities as well as a community garden.